-The Australian Department of Health’s National Women’s Health Strategy highlights five priority areas that need to be addressed to further improve health outcomes for women.2 Of these five key health issues, there are four where women could potentially benefit from having private health insurance:
+The average life expectancy for Australian women is one of the highest across OECD nations at 85.3 years.1 The Australian Department of Health’s National Women’s Health Strategy highlights five priority areas that need to be addressed to further improve women’s health outcomes.2 Of these five key health issues, there are four where women could potentially benefit from having private health insurance:

 In Australia, private health insurance is divided into two parts: extras and hospital cover.
-You can take them out separately as standalone policies or bundle them together into combined hospital and extras cover.
+You can take them out separately as standalone policies or bundle them into combined hospital and extras cover.

 Extras cover offers many out-of-hospital health services that Medicare doesn’t subsidise, including dental check-ups, optical, physio and more.